aalmero/py-mcp-snow/README.md

 # ServiceNow MCP Server

-A Model Context Protocol (MCP) server that provides AI assistants with standardized tools for managing ServiceNow Service Requests.
-Built with **FastMCP 2.0** and Python, this server enables natural language interactions with ServiceNow's REST API.
+A Model Context Protocol (MCP) server that provides AI assistants with standardized tools for managing ServiceNow Built with **FastMCP 2.0** and Python, this server enables natural language interactions with ServiceNow's REST API.

 ## Features